Greetings friend and Welcome!!

 - Very comfortable.
-Can wear for extended periods with slight adjustment.
+Can wear for extended periods with a slight adjustment.

-- Overall sound is clear and accurate.
+- The overall sound is clear and accurate.
 Cymbals sizzle, bells ring, and the sound decay with delicacy and immediacy.
-No sibliance.
+No sibilance.
 What does sibilant mean?

 - You will hear things in music previously unheard.
 They have an open, airy sound to them.